 05. MTD Gold 21AB45M8704 208cc Gas 22″ Rear Tine Tiller

 Unlike the previous time, are you looking for a tiller made for larger gardens?
-But you might be worried because usually wider tiller costs a lot.
+But you might be worried because usually the wider tiller costs a lot.
 Well, not anymore with the MTD Gold 21AB45M8704 (I know, quite weird).
 This a tiller with an affordable price tag, and made for larger gardens.

 208cc OHV engine